philipbutcher/philipbutcher.github.io/_pages/about.md

 ## Education

 Philip is in his final year at Vanderbilt University.
-He specializes in product design and rapid prototyping.
+He specializes in product design and rapid prototyping, and has worked on a variety of projects.

-* Vanderbilt University
+* Vanderbilt University               May 2025
   * BE Mechanical Engineering
   * Minors:
     * Business
     * Digital Fabrication

+## Work Experience

+* Door Design Intern | Nissan North America                 May 2024 – August 2024
+  * Conducted root cause analysis and implemented foam countermeasures to reduce noise and vibration in Nissan car doors.
+  * Redesigned window seal endcap to allow for cost savings estimated at $80,000/year
+  * Updated application path of hem sealer to eliminate paint defects on body panels
+  * Benchmarked industry standards and trends for door design
+* Student Design Engineer | The Wond’ry                         May 2023 – Present
+  * Designed and manufactured working prototypes for various clients including the MetroNashville Police Department and Vanderbilt Medical Center
+  * Operated 3D printers, laser cutters, hand tools, and machinery for students and researchers
+  * Assisted students and researchers in their respective design processes
+* Orientation Leader | Vanderbilt University            April 2022 – November 2022
+  * Taught 9-week course for first-year students to help transition them toward college
+  * Extensive training in mental health awareness, group facilitation, and resources on campus
+* Camp Counselor | Port Washington Yacht Club              June 2019 – August 2022
+  * Assisted in operations of camp such as directing traffic and reporting to management.
+  * Responsible for the safety and well-being boys ages 8-15

 ## Technical Skills